 Direct CCBHC Costs

-Total Allowable Costs - Indirect Costs )
+(Total Allowable Costs - Indirect Costs )

 Line 13: If Yes is entered on line 11, the indirect cost to be allocated is automatically populated on this line from line 49, column 9, of the Trial Balance tab.

 Line 14: “Calculated indirect costs allocable to CCBHC services,” which is calculated by multiplying lines 12 and 13 above, is automatically populated on this line.
 If line 14 is greater than zero, no additional information is needed in this tab.